CalebM1987/arcgis-core-vs-esri-loader/README.md

 > note: The `@arcgis/core` method is showin in the [master branch](https://github.com/CalebM1987/arcgis-core-vs-esri-loader/tree/master), and `esri-loader` is shown in the [esri-loader branch](https://github.com/CalebM1987/arcgis-core-vs-esri-loader/tree/esri-loader).
 The builds will go into separate directories based on which branch is currently in use.

+As another frame of reference, I am also including a [mapbox-gl branch](https://github.com/CalebM1987/arcgis-core-vs-esri-loader/tree/mapbox-gl) just for a size comparison of a built app that ONLY displays a map.
+The ArcGIS JavaScript API is much larger and more feature rich than Mapbox, and therefore is expected to have a larger bundle size.

 ## `esri-loader`